 I have been an emotional eater since childhood.
-I was a latch key kid who was left alone from the time I got home from school until my Grandmother got home from work at close to midnight.
+I I was an only child my grandmother, who was my guardian, worked the night shift.
 I did not recognize it then, but food became my best friend when I was lonely and bored.
 I taught myself how to cook and became quite fond of my own cooking.
 I got into the habit of eating alone and as my weight ballooned I starting eating in secret – one of the most common attributes of the emotional eater.
 When you give in to getting that candy bar in the grocery checkout line and eat it in the car before you get home – you too might be an emotional eater.

 If we are ever to overcome emotional eating, we must seek to understand why we have this love affair with food.
 It is a love affair with a lover who not only does not love us back but abuses our bodies.
 There is a reason why certain foods are referred to as comfort foods.
 Foods high in fat, sugar or salt activate the brain’s reward system.
 We actually get an increased sense of well being when we eat certain foods.
 Chocolate, for example, has a strong effect on mood by increasing pleasant feelings and reducing tension.
 If the food makes us feel better then the next time we have an intense emotion, we are more likely to turn to food again.
 The reality of course is that the fix is only temporary and that the guilt and the weight gain give us more problems to stress over which leads to more overeating.
 We need to find ways to break that cycle if we are ever to be in control of our eating in our pursuit of our healthiest selves.